 - make reasonable markets for the New York Fed when it transacts on behalf of its foreign official account holders.

-In its ongoing evaluation of a primary dealer’s performance against these expectations, the New York Fed will look to the amount of business of various types actually transacted and the quality of the firm's participation along with the quality of the market commentary it provides to the New York Fed.
-Specifically, in evaluating participation in the New York Fed repo operations, the New York Fed will expect a primary dealer to bid in every operation commensurate with its size, and its bid rates should be reasonable when compared to the range of rates in the market, taking into account market volatility and other risk factors.
+In its ongoing evaluation of a primary dealer’s performance against these expectations, the New York Fed will look to the amount of business of various types transacted, the quality of the firm's participation, and the quality of the market commentary it provides to the New York Fed.
+Specifically, in evaluating participation in the New York Fed's repo operations, the New York Fed will expect a primary dealer to bid in every operation commensurate with its size, and its bid rates should be reasonable when compared to the range of rates in the market, taking into account market volatility and other risk factors.
 In other open market operations, the New York Fed will expect a primary dealer to bid, or otherwise participate, in operations at levels commensurate with its size and presence in the market.

-Primary dealers should participate similarly in support of Treasury auctions: the New York Fed will expect a primary dealer to bid in every auction, for, at a minimum, an amount of securities representing its pro rata share, based on the number of primary dealers at the time of the auction, of the offered amount.
+Primary dealers should participate similarly in support of Treasury auctions: the New York Fed will expect a primary dealer to bid in every auction, for, at a minimum, an amount of securities representing its pro rata share of the offered amount, based on the number of primary dealers at the time of the auction.
 Its bid prices should be reasonable when compared to the range of rates trading in the when-issued market, taking into account market volatility and other risk factors.

 Primary dealers that do little business with the New York Fed over a period of time, that repeatedly provide bids and offers in the New York Fed operations or Treasury auctions that are not reasonably competitive, or that fail to provide useful market information and commentary, are not meeting the New York Fed's expectations of a primary dealer.
-In those situations, the New York Fed may limit a primary dealer’s access to any or all of the primary dealer facilities or operations, and may suspend or terminate a primary dealer if it continues to fail to meet these business standards.
+In those situations, the New York Fed may limit a primary dealer’s participation in any or all operations, and may suspend or terminate a primary dealer if it continues to fail to meet these business standards.

 Responsible Counterparty and Market Participant

 On an ongoing basis, the New York Fed expects primary dealers to act as responsible counterparties and market participants in their overall conduct and support of market efficiency and liquidity.
-As an example, the New York Fed expects its counterparties to have implemented the Treasury Market Best Practices published by the Treasury Market Practices Group (TMPG),3 which currently includes the U.S. Treasury Securities Fails Charge Trading Practice.
+Of note, the New York Fed expects its counterparties to have implemented the Best Practices for Treasury, Agency Debt, and Agency Mortgage-Backed Securities Markets published by the Treasury Market Practices Group (TMPG).3

-The New York Fed may limit a primary dealer’s access to any or all of the primary dealer facilities or operations, and may suspend or terminate a primary dealer if it fails to meet these behavioral standards of conduct or responsibility.
+The New York Fed may limit a primary dealer’s access to any or all operations, and may suspend or terminate a primary dealer if it fails to meet these behavioral standards of conduct or responsibility.

 Financial Condition and Supervision

-A primary dealer must be either a broker-dealer4 registered with and supervised by the Securities and Exchange Commission (SEC) or a U.S.-chartered bank (commercial bank, thrift, national bank or state bank) that is subject to official supervision by bank supervisors.
+A primary dealer must be either a broker-dealer 4 registered with and supervised by the Securities and Exchange Commission (SEC) or a state or federally chartered bank or savings association (or a state or federally licensed branch or agency of a foreign bank) that is subject to official supervision by bank supervisors.
 The primary dealer must meet certain minimum capital requirements:

-- A registered broker-dealer must have at least $150 million5 in regulatory net capital as computed in accordance with the SEC's net capital rule.6 The broker-dealer must otherwise be in compliance with all capital and other regulatory requirements imposed by the SEC or its self regulatory organization (SRO).
+- A registered broker-dealer must have at least $150 million in regulatory net capital as computed in accordance with the SEC's net capital rule.5 The broker-dealer must also be in compliance with all capital and other regulatory requirements imposed by the SEC or its self-regulatory organization (SRO).

-- A bank must meet the minimum Tier I and Tier II capital standards under the applicable Basel Accord and must have at least $150 million of Tier I capital as defined in the applicable Basel Accord.
+- A bank must meet the minimum capital standards to be considered ‘Well Capitalized’ or its equivalent by the applicable U.S. or foreign regulator, and must have at least $150 million of Tier I capital as defined in the applicable Basel Accord.

 The New York Fed believes a minimum net capital requirement is a prudent element of its counterparty credit risk management.
 Given the business expectations of primary dealers and the meaningful securities positions that primary dealers may take as a consequence, a firm with lower capital will be unable to take such positions without significant leverage, which would increase the risk to the firm and to the New York Fed.